-The Oregon Department of Fish and Wildlife (ODFW), the U.S. Bureau of Indian Affairs (BIA), and U.S. Fish and Wildlife Service (USFWS), referred to as the Permit Holders, are hereby authorized to take threatened Snake River spring/summer Chinook salmon (Oncorhynchus tshawytscha) and Snake River Basin steelhead (O. mykiss) for scientific research/enhancement purposes.
+The Oregon Department of Fish and Wildlife (ODFW), U.S. Fish and Wildlife Service (USFWS), and the U.S. Bureau of Indian Affairs (BIA), referred to as the Permit Holders, are hereby authorized to take threatened Snake River spring/summer Chinook salmon (Oncorhynchus tshawytscha) and Snake River Basin steelhead (O. mykiss) for artificial propagation and enhancement purposes.
+The activities are described in detail in the application submitted by the ODFW.